This post is part of a series on travel close to home. You can find more posts from this series on my page Getaways Near Me (or You)

 Nestled under the South anchor of the Golden Gate Bridge is Fort Point.
 Built at the height of the Gold Rush, the fort has been standing guard at the Golden Gate Narrows for more than 150 years.

-Chrissy Field offers grassy expanses, calm bayside beach space, views of the City, Alcatraz, the Marin Headlands and the Golden Gate.
+Chrissy Field offers grassy expanses, calm bayside beach space, and views of the City, Alcatraz Island the Marin Headlands, and the Golden Gate.
 On the Northside of the Presidio, Chrissy Field offers all this and more.

 Marina Greens / Golden Gate Yacht Club / Wave Organ

 More great views of the Bay can be had at the Marina Greens.
 Make your way around the small marina to the Golden Gate Yacht Club.
 Then follow the wee bit of land from the Yacht Club to the Wave Organ and enjoy the wave-activated acoustic sculpture while taking in the incredible sites.

 Washington Square Park sits in the middle of North Beach, San Francisco’s “Little Italy.”
 What makes this park a great photo op is all that surrounds it.
 There are sidewalk cafes all around, and Saints Peter and Paul Cathedral stately standing at the North end.

 Lombard Street doesn’t need much introduction.
 But you should know that you want to head to the foot of the one block nick-named “the crookedest street in the world” located at Lombard & Leavenworth, for the best camera angles and shots.

 At the intersection of Bush and Grant, Dragon Gate marks the formal entrance to San Francisco’s Chinatown.
 This structure was a gift to the City from the Republic of China (Taiwan) and is actually three separate portals, customary in Chinese ceremonial gates.